Bronstein, Gewirtz & Grossman, LLC Notifies The Southern Company (SO) Shareholders of Class Action and Encourages Investors to Contact the Firm

-NEW YORK , NY / ACCESSWIRE / February 25, 2022 / Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against The Southern Company
+NEW YORK, March 1, 2022 /PRNewswire/ -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against The Southern Company

-("Southern" or the "Company") SO and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Southern common stock.
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/southern.
+("Southern" or the "Company") SO and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Southern common stock between May 10, 2013 to February 20, 2020, inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: https://www.bgandg.com/southern.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under federal securities laws.